 Do we really do this?

 Think of the guy who cuts us off.
 What did we say – idiot, jerk?
 I usually use stronger language.
 How about the person who cut in line at the deli?
-Or co-workers that piss us off.
+Or co-workers that tick us off.
 What about the people wandering around Wal-mart late at night?
+What are our thoughts about them?

 We deny their worth with our words and feelings.
 We call them second-class citizens, white trash, scumbags.